Skip to content

 tenzir-platform admin delete-auth-rule <workspace_id> <auth_rule_index>

-Users with admin permissions can use the tenzir-platform admin list-auth-rules, tenzir-platform admin add-auth-rule, and tenzir-platform admin delete-auth-rule commands to list, create, or delete authentication rules for all users, respectively.
+You can use the tenzir-platform admin list-auth-rules, tenzir-platform admin add-auth-rule, and tenzir-platform admin delete-auth-rule commands to list, create, or delete authentication rules for all users, respectively, if you have admin permissions.

-Authentication rules allow users to access the workspace with the provided <workspace_id> if the user’s id_token matches the configured rule.
-Users gain access to a workspace if any configured rule allows access.
+Authentication rules allow you to access the workspace with the provided <workspace_id> if your id_token matches the configured rule.
+You gain access to a workspace if any configured rule allows access.
 The following rules exist:

 • Email Suffix Rule: tenzir-platform admin add-auth-rule email-domain allows access if the id_token contains a connection field that exactly matches the provided <connection> and an email field that ends with the configured <domain>.